dustin10/VichUploaderBundle/Resources/doc/index.md

 ```

 If no directory namer is configured for a mapping, the bundle will simply use the `upload_destination` configuration option.

+**Note**:

+> If you are using Gaufrette to abstract from the filesystem the name returned
+> will be used as a guafrette filesystem ID and not as a proper path.

 ## Generating URLs